Bio & Contact

 Experiences

-- 2023 - Now, Data Analytics and Intelligence Lab, Alibaba Tongyi
+- 2023 - Now, Data Intelligence across Tongyi Lab and Token Foundry, Alibaba Group

 - Research Intern, March 2018 - June 2018, Tencent Medical AI Lab